cortexlabs/cortex/docs/guides/vpc-peering.md

 ![step 6a](https://user-images.githubusercontent.com/808475/80138244-5dc50d00-8559-11ea-9248-fc201d011530.png)

-Fore each of these route tables, click "Edit routes", and add a new route where the "Destination" is the CIDR block for the VPC from which you will be connecting to the Cortex cluster (identified in Step 2), and the "Target" is the newly-created Peering Connection:
+Fore each of these route tables, click "Edit routes" and add a new route where the "Destination" is the CIDR block for the VPC from which you will be connecting to the Cortex cluster (identified in Step 2), and the "Target" is the newly-created Peering Connection:

 ![step 6b](https://user-images.githubusercontent.com/808475/80138653-f78cba00-8559-11ea-8444-406e218c3bab.png)

 Repeat adding this route for each route table associated with the Cortex operator's subnets; in my case there were three.
+Do not create new route tables or change subnet associations.

 You should now be able to use the Cortex CLI and make prediction requests from your VPC.